mnlipp/de.mnl.osgi/IndexedMavenRepository.md

 the good old library works with a newer version of the base library that is available.
-In such cases, it is possible to force the inclusion of the good old library despite the exclusion if its dependency by using the "`forcedVersions`" property:
+In such cases, it is possible to force the inclusion of the good old library despite the exclusion of its dependency by using the "`forcedVersions`" property:

 ```properties